Give old items a new lease of life

 Buying new appliances, tools or gadgets is exciting – but knowing what to do with old items can be a bit of a headache.
 Not only do they take up space at home, they can contain materials that may be harmful if not disposed of correctly.

 Fortunately, unwanted electricals can often be re-used (if they still work), and if not, can be recycled.

 What can I do with an electrical item in good working order?

 The best option is to find someone else who would like to re-use the item.
-If your friends and family don’t have a use for it, try a website like Freecycle or Freegle.
+If your friends and family don’t have a use for it, try a website like Freecycle.
 These can help connect you with someone local who can make use of your unwanted household goods.
 If your electricals are in good condition you might even want consider selling it through an online auction site.

 There are also many charities who accept donations of working electrical items – speak to your local charity shop staff or check online.
 Some will even collect larger items from your home.
 Charities will complete an electrical safety test on your donations and then re-sell to raise funds for their organisation.